 We use PayPal to manage all our online payments but you do not need a PayPal account.
 If you would like to pay directly by credit / debit card then please scroll down when you get to the PayPal payment page during the booking process.
 Below the PayPal log in section you will see a link to pay by credit / debit card which is called 'Check out as guest'.
 Click on this and you can then enter your payment details without an account.
 Alternatively, please contact us if you would like to use another payment method.

 How do I train to teach mindfulness?

 If you are looking to teach mindfulness we recommend that you take an 8-week course in the first instance and develop your own personal practice over a period of time.
-You can then look at one of the accredited teacher trainings such as Bangor, Oxford or Exeter Universities or The Sussex Mindfulness Centre.
-A good starting place is to look at the UK Network for Mindfulness-Based Teacher Training Organisations and ensure any training you receive is from an accredited teacher.
+You can then look at one of the accredited teacher trainings such as at Bangor, Oxford or Exeter Universities or The Sussex Mindfulness Centre.
+A good starting place is to look at the British Association For Mindfulness-Based Approaches website and ensure any training you receive is from an accredited teacher.

 What is the evidence that mindfulness is helpful?

-What do you offer once an MBSR course has finished?
+What do you offer once an eight-week course has finished?

 We are committed to offering ongoing space and support for former course participants to practise mindfulness.
-We run fortnightly evening practice sessions for those that have completed an MBSR course, as well as morning practice sessions and day retreats for those who wish to deepen or reconnect with their practice after completing an 8-week course.
+We run morning and evening practice sessions for those that have completed an eight-week course, as well as day and longer residential retreats for those who wish to deepen or reconnect with their practice after completing an 8-week course.